 - There is a new electronic Criminal Record Check (eCRC) which may be completed using a new process.
 Most notably, your BC Services card is used to verify your identity.
 This involves downloading the app and following the instructions right in the app, which includes submitting a video for review.
 The review process can take a couple of days.
 Following this, an on-line Criminal Record Check can be performed.

-- Volunteers who work with money, such as a Team Treasurer, need to perform in person CRCs.
+- Volunteers who work with money, such as a Team Treasurer and a 2nd signor, need to perform in person CRCs.